Supervised Learning

 - Classification: If is a category from a finite set.

-In the first few chapters of this course, we focus on regression problems.
+In these first few chapters, we'll focus on regression problems.

 Regression Problems